 Speech Problems and Incoherency

-Have you ever had a thought you wanted to share something, started to put it into words and then found that the words seemed to come out haltingly, backwards, or in the wrong order entirely?
+Have you ever had a thought you wanted to share, started to put it into words and then found that the words seemed to come out wrong?
 This is not an uncommon problem for anxious people.
 An anxious person may be fully capable of forming their sentences clearly and eloquently on paper, and yet incapable of stringing together a few words when it comes to speaking in public due to the high levels of stress they feel in social situations.

-This issue causes them to develop a fear of talking, because they're worried about being judged or saying the wrong thing.
-They may find that even when they do talk and they hold a conversation well, they start to rethink it so often that they manage to find fault even if they did a great job, and ultimately reinforce their fear.
+This issue causes them to develop a fear of talking because they are worried about being judged or saying the wrong thing.
+They may find that even when they do talk, and hold a conversation well, they start to rethink it so often that they find fault even if they did a great job, and ultimately that reinforces their fear.

 In order to halt the cycle, try saying the words in your head clearly before you say them aloud.
 If you have a presentation or speech to give, try practicing it a few times beforehand so that you are familiar with what you are going to say.
-If you stumble or stutter, smile or shake your head to show that you are at ease with yourself even though you have misspoken, as most people are (because even confident, seemingly fearless people do stutter occasionally), which will help others be more at ease.
-If you visibly panic or become upset, others will feel uncomfortable and the situation could become more tense.
+If you stumble or stutter, smile or shake your head to show that you are at ease with yourself even though you have misspoken, and just keep talking.
+If you visibly panic or become upset others may feel uncomfortable and the situation could become more tense.
 Also remember that even confident, seemingly fearless people do stutter or misspeak occasionally.

 Mind Goes Blank

-Not only is every social interaction fraught with the same kind of stress and pressure that most people only feel in extreme circumstances, but even the fear of that blank mind and the social awkwardness that it can create, even if they know exactly what they want to say and how they want to say it, can keep an anxious person from even trying to speak, meaning that they don't even get to the point of opening their mouths and not having anything to say.
+Not only is every social interaction fraught with the same kind of stress and pressure that most people only feel in extreme circumstances, but even the fear of that blank mind and the social awkwardness that it can create can keep an anxious person from even trying to speak.

 Inability to Put Thoughts into Words